- Armament and disarmament

 - Conflict, peace and security

 - Peace and development

-SIPRI collects annual statistics on all ongoing mulitlateral peace operations in order to identify and analyse important trends in international crisis management and peacebuilding efforts.
+SIPRI collects statistics on all ongoing multilateral peace operations in order to identify and analyse important developments and trends in this area.

 The initiative aims to enhance understanding about UN and non-UN peace operations and their role in dealing with non-traditional security challenges.

 The future of peace operations is likely to be in Africa, where SIPRI works to improve international cooperation in peace operations.

 This initiative looks at how emerging powers will shape the future of peace operations.